Mongolia: Mongol empire to early 20th century

 Until 1911, the Qing dynasty maintained control of Mongolia with a series of alliances and intermarriages, as well as military and economic measures.
 Ambans, Manchu "high officials", were installed in Khüree, Uliastai, and Khovd, and the country was divided into numerous feudal and ecclesiastical fiefdoms (which also placed people in power with loyalty to the Qing).
 Over the course of the 19th century, the feudal lords attached more importance to representation and less importance to the responsibilities towards their subjects.
-The behaviour of Mongolia's nobility, together with usurious practices by Chinese traders and the collection of imperial taxes in silver instead of animals, resulted in widespread poverty among the nomads.
+The behavior of Mongolia's nobility, together with usurious practices by Chinese traders and the collection of imperial taxes in silver instead of animals, resulted in widespread poverty among the nomads.
 By 1911 there were 700 large and small monasteries in Outer Mongolia; their 115,000 monks made up 21% of the population.
 Apart from the Jebtsundamba Khutuktu, there were 13 other reincarnating high lamas, called 'seal-holding saints' (tamgatai khutuktu), in Outer Mongolia.

 Modern history

 With the fall of the Qing dynasty in 1911, Mongolia under the Bogd Khaan declared its independence.
-But the newly established Republic of China considered Mongolia to be part of its own territory.
+However, the newly established Republic of China considered Mongolia to be part of its own territory.
 Yuan Shikai, the President of the Republic of China, considered the new republic to be the successor of the Qing.
 Bogd Khaan said that both Mongolia and China had been administered by the Manchu during the Qing, and after the fall of the Qing dynasty in 1911, the contract of Mongolian submission to the Manchu had become invalid.

 The area controlled by the Bogd Khaan was approximately that of the former Outer Mongolia during the Qing period.
 In 1919, after the October Revolution in Russia, Chinese troops led by warlord Xu Shuzheng occupied Mongolia.
 Warfare erupted on the northern border.
 As a result of the Russian Civil War, the White Russian Lieutenant General Baron Ungern led his troops into Mongolia in October 1920, defeating the Chinese forces in Niislel Khüree (now Ulaanbaatar) in early February 1921 with Mongol support.

 To eliminate the threat posed by Ungern, Bolshevik Russia decided to support the establishment of a communist Mongolian government and army.
 This Mongolian army took the Mongolian part of Kyakhta from Chinese forces on 18 March 1921, and on 6 July, Russian and Mongolian troops arrived in Khüree.
 Mongolia declared its independence again on 11 July 1921.
 As a result, Mongolia was closely aligned with the Soviet Union over the next seven decades.